 The 20’s inspired finger waves are a classic hairstyle that emulates feminine power.
 It is traditionally done on short hair to achieve control.
 Incorporating foam or gel-like lotion and using a rat tail comb aids in pressing, styling, and setting the hair for a longer-lasting result.
 Saturation is vital when styling finger waves, as well as allowing the hair to fully dry.

 The S-shaped waves are a timeless masterpiece that offers a sultry and polished finish.
 It is used in weddings, themed events, holidays, or photoshoots.
-Recreating this hairstyle comes in various ways, but the most common is the horizontal sectioning and pinning of the curls, starting at the top and working your way down until it completely cools down.
+Recreating a finger wave hairstyle comes in various ways, but the most common is the horizontal sectioning and pinning of the curls, starting at the top and working your way down until it completely cools down.
 A medium-hold hairspray like Sexy Hair’s Big Sexy Hair Spray & Play Cucumber Water + Fresh Gardenia Volumizing Hairspray misted per section of the hair and backcombing will help cushion the hair for a longer-lasting style.

 Finger Waves on African American Hair